H33Tx/aniZero/README.md

 # Contributing
 Please make use of the Discussions-tab of this Project :)

+# Installation
+See in the Wiki -> https://github.com/saintly2k/aniZero/wiki/Installation

+# Features
+See in the Wiki -> https://github.com/saintly2k/aniZero/wiki/Features-&-To-do

 # Changelog
 For changelog, please visit https://anizero.h33t.moe/changelog or the changelog.req.php file in /pages/

 # Credits
 Please do not remove the footer to credit the hard work of the people who made this software.

 Coding by Saintly2k -> https://github.com/saintly2k & Kleineick -> https://github.com/fuhrer-kleineick